daghmouminouri-ctrl/portfolio/README.md

 ## Asset categories currently used

-| Stocks | Individual equity positions such as NVIDIA, Apple, Microsoft, Alphabet, Coca-Cola, PepsiCo, Meta, Amazon, Waste Management, Hormel, Nike, ASML, TELUS, Duke Energy, and Enbridge
+Stocks;  Individual equity positions such as NVIDIA, Apple, Microsoft, Alphabet, Coca-Cola, PepsiCo, Meta, Amazon, Waste Management, Hormel, Nike, ASML, TELUS, Duke Energy, and Enbridge
-| ETFs | Broad or thematic fund exposure, including QQQ-related and S&P 500 positions
-| Alternative | Non-core diversifiers such as gold, bitcoin exposure, and other non-traditional positions
+ETFs;  Broad or thematic fund exposure, including QQQ-related and S&P 500 positions Alternative; Non-core diversifiers such as gold, bitcoin exposure, and other non-traditional positions

 ## How to use it